2017 Torneo Descentralizado: Competition modus

 The season was divided into four phases, Torneo de Verano, Torneo Apertura, Torneo Clausura, and the Play-offs final.

 The first phase was the Torneo de Verano where all the teams were divided into two groups and played each team in their group twice at home and away.
 The winner of each group qualified to a double-legged, home-and-away final.
 The group winner with the most points in the aggregate table chose which leg they played as the home team.
 The winner of this tournament earned access to the second round of the 2018 Copa Libertadores as long as it was not relegated at the end of the season.
 If the Torneo de Verano champion was to also win either the Apertura or Clausura tournaments then the runner-up would take their Copa Libertadores berth.

 The second and third stages were two smaller Apertura and Clausura tournaments of 15 games each.
 Each team played all other teams once during the Apertura tournament and once during the Clausura tournament in reversed order for a total of 30 matches.
 Points earned during the Apertura did not carry over during the Clausura.
 The winners of the Apertura and Clausura stages were to qualify to the Playoff final and to the 2018 Copa Libertadores group stage as long as they were not relegated at the end of the season.

 The playoffs were to be contested by the Apertura and Clausura champions.
 The team with the most points on the aggregate table would choose which leg they would play as the home team.
 If teams were tied in points, a third match on neutral ground would be played to decide the national champion.
 If a team won both the Apertura and Clausura tournaments, then it would be automatically declared the tournament champion and the runners-up from the Apertura and Clausura tournaments would play two play-off matches to decide which team would enter the 2018 Copa Libertadores group stage.
 The two teams with the fewest points at the end of the third stage were relegated.
 The berth to the Copa Libertadores first stage and the four 2018 Copa Sudamericana berths were awarded to the teams with the best record in the aggregate table that had not qualified for the Copa Libertadores.

 Teams

 A total of 16 teams played in the 2017 Torneo Descentralizado.
-Fourteen teams from the previous season, plus the 2016 Segunda División champion (Cantolao) and the 2016 Copa Perú champion (Sport Rosario).
+Fourteen teams from the previous season, plus the 2016 Segunda División champion (Academia Cantolao) and the 2016 Copa Perú champion (Sport Rosario).